nunit/docs/docs/articles/nunit-analyzers/NUnit1016.md

 # NUnit1016

-## The source type does not have a default constructor.
+## The source type does not have a default constructor

 | Topic    | Value
 | :--      | :--